20 Healthiest Breakfast Cereals

 Cascadian Farm Organic Purely O’s

 The best healthy alternative to regular Cheerios!
-Regular Cheerios is not organic and is high in glyphosate residue (a pesticide).
-Cascadian Farm Organic Purely O’s tastes just like regular Cheerios but is 100% organic and non-GMO which means you don’t have to worry about pesticide residue on your cereal!
+Regular Cheerios are not organic and are high in glyphosate residue (a pesticide).
+This is one of the best organic cereals because they taste just like regular Cheerios.
+They are made with 100% organic and non-GMO ingredients which means you don’t have to worry about pesticide residue on your cereal!
 It’s one of the best low-sugar cereals – it’s crunchy and mild – and is also great for a toddler/kid finger food or cereal snack.

 Ingredients: Whole grain oats, whole grain barley, wheat starch, malted barley extract, sea salt, calcium carbonate, oats, malted barley, vitamin e (mixed tocopherols) added to preserve freshness.